hassannaveed1997/Chess_AI_Android/README.md

 feel free to try the apk file: https://drive.google.com/file/d/1HE6KIgRMuqAVzZCsrR1MIX1pgGoSpnmU/view?usp=sharing

 Note: it does not have advanced features such as pawns transforming at the end or castling.
-All code is self written.
+All code is self written or generated through android studio